Unexpected Presidio

 While it’s possible to see at least a portion of what the Presidio offers as a day trip, it’s more satisfying to immerse yourself there over a period of days.
 The good news is that you don’t need to settle for a dorm room—or food.

-The Rob Hill Campground opens for the 2019 season on April 1, extending through October 21.
-Located at the Presidio’s highest point, it is the only group campground in San Francisco.
-Reservations are required.
+The Rob Hill Campground is open for group camping each season from April 1, through the end of October and available for reservations on a rolling basis on recreation.gov.
+Located at the Presidio’s highest point, it is one of only two campgrounds in San Francisco.

-The Inn at the Presidio was originally Pershing Hall Bachelor Officers’ Quarters.
-Built in 1903, it’s on the National Register of Historic Properties and has been beautifully renovated.
-It offers 22 rooms in the main building—17 with fireplaces—and four more at the adjacent Funston House, which can be rented in entirety for family reunions (or business functions).
-Rooms with views of the Bay and Golden Gate Bridge are on the third floor.
+Inn at the Presidio, five time winner of Conde Nast’s Reader Choice award for Best Hotel in San Francisco, was originally Pershing Hall Bachelor Officers’ Quarters.
+Built in 1903, it’s on the National Register of Historic Properties.
+Beautifully renovated, it offers 22 rooms in the main building—17 with fireplaces—and four more at the adjacent Funston House, which can be rented in entirety for family reunions, parties, or business functions.

-The Lodge at the Presidio opened in 2018 and quickly claimed the top spot on TripAdvisor’s list of best hotels in San Francisco.
+Lodge at the Presidio opened in 2018 and quickly claimed the top spot on TripAdvisor’s list of best hotels in San Francisco.
 Built in the late 1890s as part of the Montgomery Street Barracks, over the years it housed six artillery companies, two infantry companies and a cavalry troop.
-It is the closest hotel to the Golden Gate Bridge, which can be viewed while enjoying the outdoor fire pit.
+It is the closest hotel to the Golden Gate Bridge in San Francisco, which can be viewed while enjoying the outdoor fire pit.

-Guests staying at the Inn or the Lodge are treated to particularly well-stocked continental breakfasts along with wine and cheese in the afternoon.
+Guests staying at the Inn or the Lodge are treated to lavish continental breakfasts along with wine and cheese in the afternoon.
 Both are pet-friendly.
 They are also quite popular, so book well in advance, particularly on weekends.

-The Presidio Social Club is located just inside the Presidio’s Lombard Gate entrance.
+Presidio Social Club is located just inside the Presidio’s Lombard Gate entrance.
 The dinner menu features innovative takes on classic ‘40s and ‘50s American standards, like meatloaf, deviled eggs, grilled liver and onions, prime rib and pineapple upside-down cake, as well as 21st-century options.
-It is extremely popular, so reservations well in advance are advised.
+It is extremely popular, and reservations are advised.

 When you’re making plans, presidio.gov/visit is a good place to start.
 And don’t forget to drop by the Presidio Visitor Center at 210 Lincoln Boulevard for exhibits and maps to enhance your experience.